 A miniature weathervane from Tingsgården.
 Source: Lamm 2002: Bild 4c; Lamm 2004: Fig. 1.

 Gropstad, Syrholen, Dala-Floda, Dalarna, Sweden

 Supposedly in 1971, a highly damaged cremation burial was uncovered near Gropstad at Dala-Floda, containing only two fragmentary casts of miniature weathervanes (Frykberg 1977: 25-30).
 Both were made of bronze and vary in shape, level of conservation and decoration.
-One of them does not retain pole sockets, has more significant tassels and is of Borre design.
-The other has pole sockets, but lacks the tassels – instead, it has perforation, which could had been used for tassel attachment – and is decorated with simple concentric circles.
+One of them does not retain pole sockets, has more significant tassels and is of Borre design (inv. no. DM 09000-3).
+The other has pole sockets, but lacks the tassels – instead, it has perforation, which could had been used for tassel attachment – and is decorated with simple concentric circles (inv. no. DM 9000-1032).
 Currently, the weathervanes are stored in Dalarnas Museum in Falun, Sweden.

 Literature: Frykberg 1977; Ekberg 2002; Lamm 2002; Lamm 2003; Lamm 2004; Thunmark-Nylén 2006.